 You may have had some acquaintance with 20th Century History as part of the Faulkner's Divisions programme in Year 9.
 We have found that the skills that the Divisions programme fosters are hugely valuable to a successful study of History at GCSE and beyond.
-DVDs and a growing range of online sources are frequently used to supplement the textbooks.
+A range of online sources, video extracts and podcasts are frequently used to supplement the textbooks.
 As well as an interest in the subject, the particular skills that you need to achieve reasonable results at GCSE are: